gniewomir/betting-rec-task/docs/ADD-race-conditions.md

 Which, solves our problem IF WE CAN GUARANTEE that all relevant reads and writes are in fact enclosed in the same transaction.
 Otherwise, update might be based on the stale data provided from outside transaction and our problem persists.

-But, as there is no free lunches, SERIALIZABLE transaction come with heavy performance overhead and effectively introduce locks that might create serialization failures, that require retry strategy.
+But, as there is no free lunches, SERIALIZABLE transaction effectively introduce locks underneath which introduce heavy performance overhead (establishing multiple locks, waiting queries), additional complexity (serialization conflicts needs to be resolved).

 It leads to the architectural problem, as if our business proces is complex and hits i.e. other services, ours or vendor (I recall that at least one country in EU that has regulations requiring checking public api for gamblers that are banned from engaging with online hazard), we get a long-running SERIALIZABLE transaction.
 Which compounds problems related to both.